 When grouping is enabled, gists are grouped into the following built-in types:

-- docs - Gists that are composed of nothing but
+- dos - Gists that are composed of nothing but

-- notebooks - Gists that are compose of nothing by Jupyter Notebook files (
+- notebook - Gists that are compose of nothing by Jupyter Notebook files (

-- playgrounds - Gists that include either a
+- playground - Gists that include either a

 playground.json file and/or an